Shengruyuyu/GTBIS/README.md

   ```
   Go to `build_graphs.py` to use the UNI feature extractor for extracting patch features and constructing graphs.
 You can replace the feature extractor as needed by modifying the relevant section in `build_graphs.py`.
   - #### Step Inputs:
-    Patch path: You need to set the path to store your patches in the ​`dataset​` parameter.
+    Patch path: You need to set the path storing your patches in the ​`dataset​` parameter.
   - #### Step Outputs:
     Patch features of the graph structure: Configure the storage path of features using the ​`output​` parameter.
 Each WSI feature folder corresponds to three subfiles: the patch feature file features.pt that stores the WSI, the adjacency matrix of the patch adj_s.pt, and the coordinate file of the patch c_idx.txt.
 ### 3. ​Model Training